Updated: July 29, 2016

 Also, general anesthesia medicines can make you so sleepy that the anesthesiologist needs to do something to help breathe for you while you are sleeping.
 This is another reason why the breathing tube is placed into your windpipe; it helps oxygen get into your lungs during general anesthesia.
 Once the breathing tube is placed, a ventilator machine will help you breathe and anesthesia gas may go through this tube into your lungs to provide anesthesia.

 You will be asleep or sedated the entire time this tube is in place.
 When your lungs are strong enough and the anesthesia is wearing off, the breathing tube will be removed.
 Rarely, your throat may be a little sore after general anesthesia if a breathing tube was placed during the surgery.
 If the sore throat does occur, it will usually resolve in a day or two.
-Even more rare than a sore throat is damage to teeth during placement of the tube because the tube is placed through your mouth.
+Even more rare than a sore throat is damage to lips or teeth during placement of the tube because the tube is placed through your mouth.

 Your anesthesiologist will discuss with you whether or not the plan is for general anesthesia with a breathing tube in place for your procedure.
 Do not fear this as this is a procedure that is performed almost on a daily basis by anesthesiologists.
 Unless explicitly discussed with your anesthesiologist prior to surgery, the breathing tube will be placed while you are completely asleep and unaware of anything.